 Fleece to Shawl Demonstration

-The demonstration will take place from 11:00 AM to 2:30 PM (3 1 ⁄ 2 hours), followed by judging.
+The Four Adult Team Fleece to Shawl Demonstration will be held on Saturday, October 11, 2025, from 11:00 AM to 2:30 PM (a 3½-hour competition), followed by judging.
+On Sunday, October 12, 2025, a talented youth team demonstrating a fleece to scarf will take the stage to show us their skills!
 Shawls will be auctioned after judging in the show ring.
 Spectators will also have the chance to vote for their favorite team in the People’s Choice Award.

 Fleece to Shawl Rules: